Gamers Want Everything, but don’t want to pay for it

 2. Gamers don’t like paying for expensive stuff and in fact want everything free

 Being a jew, after hearing Rock Band announced, I had two reactions–this game would be awesome, and many peripherals would be expensive.
 Seeing as guitars for guitar hero are rapacious in price (my wallet cries “my anus!”), and extra microphones for karaoke revolution aren’t exactly free either, it’s no surprise that a game with a microphone, two guitars, and a DRUM SET is clocking in at a lot of money.
-The drum set in particular scared me, since the congas from Donkey Conga (or however it’s spelled) weren’t exactly cheap. → Words are the towns and cities of letters.
+The drum set in particular scared me, since the congas from Donkey Conga (or however it’s spelled) weren’t exactly cheap.
+Making a larger drum set that is convincing and fun to use is not going to clock in inexpensive.

 Will Blizzard get blown out the airlock?